amar-jay/minibuf/README.md

-# minibuf
+# MiniBuf

 **minibuf** is a minimal, high-performance serialization library designed for MCU-to-MCU and device communication.
 It focuses on **simplicity, predictability, and bounded memory usage**, making it ideal for constrained embedded systems.
 Unlike JSON or protobuf, Buffer avoids keys and hierarchical structures, relying on a **fixed-order, schema-driven line format** with a maximum payload of 256 bytes.

----

-## Features
+### Principles

-- **Ultra-low overhead**: deterministic parsing, no dynamic allocations.
+1. deterministic parsing, no dynamic allocations with low overhead.
+2. It has a minimal footprint, C-friendly API.
-- **Schema-driven**: order and type of fields are fixed; no runtime reflection needed.
+3. the order and type of fields are fixed with deterministic parsing and entirely schema-driven.
-- **Bounded size**: max 256-byte payload for safe MCU stack usage.
+4. It has a fixed buffer of 256-byte bounded payload for safe MCU stack usage.
-- **Default values**: fields can have defaults if missing during schema evolution.
+5. fields can have defaults if missing during schema evolution.
-- **Schema evolution friendly**: backward-compatible parsing via count-based approach.
-- **Multi-language support**: currently C and TypeScript; other languages planned.
+6. It is human-readable for easy debugging over UART/Serial.

 <!-- - **Optional CRC**: protect against transmission errors. -->

----

-## Schema Definition
+### Schema Definition

 Schemas are simple, human-readable, and used to generate parsers: